nicolargo/glances/docs/glances.rst

 EXAMPLES
 --------

-Monitor local machine (standalone mode):
+Monitor local machine, also called standalone mode, with the Text-based user interface (TUI):

     $ glances

-To monitor the local machine with the web interface (Web UI), , run the following command line:
+To monitor the local machine with the Web user interface (WebUI), , run the following command line:

     $ glances -w

-then, open a web browser to the provided URL.
+then, open a Web Browser to the provided URL.

 Monitor local machine and export stats to a CSV file: